pedrokpp/discord-token-grabber/README.md

 - [x] Send it to a Discord Webhook
 - [x] Executable that generates automatically token grabber with webhook URL and OUTPUTNAME provided
 - [x] Check if user has go installed when using the generator
-- [ ] Beautify webhook message
+- [x] Beautify webhook message
-- [ ] Get more information about the target
+- [x] Get more information about the target
+- [ ] Beautify even more the webhook message